lusparkl/notee/README.md

 ## How to use

+! **Requires python version between 3.12-3.14, it might work on older ones but won't work on 1.14.. because of chroma db bug**
 1. Install package by running `pipx install notee`.
 2. Run `notee setup` and go throught instuctions in the console.